habilelabs/protector-test/README.md

 # protector-test

-# command 'grunt test-e2e' to run the test cases.
+command 'grunt test-e2e' to run the test cases.

-3 Wh